jlmayorga/crw-workshop-quarkus/README.md

 ![Preview Panel](https://raw.githubusercontent.com/jlmayorga/crw-workshop-quarkus/main/docs/images/crw-09.png)

-> :heavy_check_mark:
+> :heavy_check_mark: &nbsp;
 > CodeReady Workspaces does all the heavy lifting for you by creating OpenShift resources for your Workspace elements.
 >
-> :information_source: If the endpoint defined in the Devfile is configured as public, CodeReady Workspaces will automatically create an [OpenShift Route](https://docs.openshift.com/container-platform/4.8/rest_api/network_apis/route-route-openshift-io-v1.html) and make the service externally available.
+> :information_source: &nbsp; If the endpoint defined in the Devfile is configured as public, CodeReady Workspaces will automatically create an [OpenShift Route](https://docs.openshift.com/container-platform/4.8/rest_api/network_apis/route-route-openshift-io-v1.html) and make the service externally available.

 ### Modify the application